HenronenGIT/lem-in/README.md

 ## Input

-Best way to input an ant farm of your choice is to create a file and specify your map there.\
+The best way to input an ant farm of your choice is to create a file and specify your map there.\
 Here is a list of all the specifications that the file can and cannot contain:

 | Description                         | Command      | Note                                                                                |